zachmccabe/zachmccabe.github.io/tools.md

 + Sharpie and Tyvek &sup3;

-&sup2; But in the summer: an old, black cotton tshirt breathes better and protects more of your neck.
+&sup2; In the summer, an old, black cotton tshirt breathes better and protects more of your neck.
 (Cut off just below the sleeves into a loop, and fold the fabric over onto itself at least twice to stop some sun.)

 &sup3; When it's 100F and humid, and even your pockets are sweaty, an old Tyvek shipping envelope works better than paper.